MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-J-Accreditation-Veterinarians-Suspension-Revocation-Such-Accreditation/part-160-Definition-Terms/section-160.1.md

 *Approved digital signature.* Digital signatures approved by the Administrator for electronic transmission, for example, via a computer.
 To be approved, a digital signature must be able to verify the identity of the accredited veterinarian signing the document and indicate if the integrity of the data in the signed document was compromised.

-*Category I animals.* Any animals other than Category II animals, e.g., cats and dogs.
+*Authorization.* The action of the Administrator approving an accredited veterinarian in accordance with the provisions of part 161 of this subchapter to perform functions specified in subchapters B, C, D, and G of this chapter, in a State or States other than the State in which the veterinarian was initially accredited.

-*Category II animals.* Food and fiber animal species; horses; birds; farm-raised aquatic animals; all other livestock species; and zoo animals that can transmit exotic animal diseases to livestock.
+*Category I animals.* All animals except: Food and fiber species, horses, birds, farm-raised aquatic animals, all other livestock species, and zoo animals that can transmit exotic animal diseases to livestock.

+*Category II animals.* All animals.

 *Examine, examination.* Physical study of an individual animal that enables an accredited veterinarian to determine if any abnormality in physical condition or bodily function is suggestive of clinical signs of communicable disease.